matthewkremer/pokemon-code/README.md

 You may have heard of the indie game Pokemon GO, but have you heard of Pokemon CODE?
 Catch Pokemon while coding in VS Code, it's the ultimate productivity killer.

+Install Pokemon-Code in VS Code by adding the `pokemon-code` extension.

 ## Features

 Catch Pokemon.
 Use Command Pallate to run the following: